Matthes-Baer/nvim_config/README.md

 # Basic Usage
 - `<C-o>` would be CTRL + o
 - `<s-down>` would be Shift + down_arrow
-- Use `bn` or `bp` to switch buffers on same window and close buffers with `bd` OR use Leader key + "," to go through all active buffers
-  - With the buffer from window you can search by file name or number and can use arrow keys to go through all buffers besides the current active one
-  - Use `Shift + L` to navigate to the forward/right buffer, and use `Shift + H` to move the backwards/left buffer from the current
 - Use Mason (package manager for NeoVim) to install language servers, linters, formatters, and other developer tools
-- When having multiple tabs (not just regular buffers), use `gt` to switch to the next tab, or `gT` to switch to the previous tab (`tabn` and `tabp` would also work)
-- Search in file: `<S-?>`
 - You can use `:cd` within NeoVim to switch the cwd
 - See the current cwd: `:pwd`
 - To set the cwd to the directory of the currently open file: `:cd %:p:h`